Gorshin FInancial Group Inc

 Shifting demographics, increased life expectancies, government policies, and a lack of financial literacy have contributed to what some financial experts call "decumulation" worries, calling into question conventional strategies, such as the "4% rule."
 William Bengen's famous "4% rule" was formulated based on historical market returns and expressed the idea that a retiree could spend 4% from a balanced portfolio in year one, then increase that payout annually to keep pace with inflation without running out of money.

-Many advisors, however, are suggesting that a 3% spend-down rate is much safer and sustainable.
+Many advisors, however, are suggesting that a 3% spend-down rate is much safer and more sustainable.
 Other experts concerned about using future returns based on past market returns say that planning should rely on statistical distributions for expected future returns.
 There is also widespread concern among planners about the so-called "sequence of return risk," a situation where you have substantial losses early in retirement.
 The sequence of return risk, along with increasing annual withdrawals, could potentially lead to depleting one's savings long before retirement ends.
-Some plan designers suggest a floor/ceiling modification of the 4% rule to offset these risks.
+To offset these risks, some plan designers suggest a floor/ceiling modification of the 4% rule.